You know what you want in life. Or at least know what you need to do in life.

 You’ll also gain invaluable insight that will allow you to see the things that you can be grateful for.

 Soon you’ll be captivated by the amazing things, not only in your life but in the world.
-And your life will begin to fill with gratitude for both the big and small things, increasing your overall happiness and satisfaction.
+And your life will fill with gratitude for both the big and small things, increasing your overall happiness and satisfaction.

 Gratitude will quickly change the programming in your brain from a scarcity mindset to an abundance mindset.